 The communications internship is ideal for someone interested in gaining experience in the development of the Chinese Culture Center’s various programs

-through social media.
-The intern/volunteer will work closely with the Community Arts Coordinator and Program Coordinator in further developing the social networking platforms of CCC (i.e. facebook, twitter) and in the development of our CCC website.
+through communications.
+The intern/volunteer will work closely with Program Assistant, Design Associate, and Program Manager to streamline the messaging and branding across all communication platforms, including social networks (i.e. facebook, twitter), e-newsletter, CCC website, other digital and print mediums.
 Other tasks include participating in brainstorming, updating media lists, press releases, press conferences, and press archiving.
-He or she will work with the staff to help print circulation throughout the city.
+He or she will work with the staff to help print circulation throughout the city when available.

 - excellent organization and research skills

 - willing to work with a hands-on team environment

 - skills needed is a proficiency in writing, working knowledge of Microsoft Excel & Microsoft Word

 - Bi-lingual Cantonese or Mandarin and English highly preferred

 Day to day duties include: designing and editing ads, brochures, flyers, posters and other marketing material for events, exhibitions, receptions; updating and designing website as needed.
 Intern will work closely with our Design Associate.